elfi-dev/elfi/docs/usage/tutorial.rst

 Note that for the later populations some of the samples lie outside allowed region.
 This is due to the SMC algorithm sampling near previous samples.
-However, the outliers carry zero weight, and have no effect on the estimates.
+However, the outliers carry zero weight and have no effect on the estimates.

 That's it!
 See the other documentation for more advanced topics on e.g.